 I may have a disability but, I am the first blind Aerobics Instructor known!

-My blindness did not prevent me from becoming an Aerobics Instructor, a Sales and Marketing professional, a Public Relations person, An Author, A Corporate Trainer, a Counselor, a Motivation Speaker, an entrepreneur, a expert homemaker, an expert cook and a happy Grandmother!
+My blindness did not prevent me from becoming an Aerobics Instructor, a Sales and Marketing professional, a Public Relations person, An Author, A Corporate Trainer, a Counselor, a Motivation Speaker, an entrepreneur, an expert homemaker, an expert cook and a happy Grandmother!
 Disability is not a qualification; it is your ability that matters!

 I am the Founder and CEO of the Silver Linings Trust & Silver Linings Services, plus, Director Project, of Project Jyoti of the Shroff’s Charity Eye Hospital!
-My Work encompasses, promoting Inclusion of People with Disabilities into mainstream society, supporting Gender issues, facilitating Cornea Retrieval; in addition, I run an Executive Search and training business.
+My Work encompasses, promoting the Inclusion of People with Disabilities into mainstream society, supporting Gender issues, facilitating Cornea Retrieval; in addition, I run an Executive Search and training business.

 My autobiography named ‘The Other Senses’ has been published by Roli Books.